-AECM position on the Basel Package
+AECM position on the Basel Package - update July 2022

-The European Association of Guarantee Institutions (AECM) and its members acknowledge the efforts of the European Commission to transpose the international Basel Standards in a faithful manner, taking as far as possible European specificities into account.
-Following up on our comments made during the preparation of the Commission proposal, we would like to raise a few points regarding the further legislative process that are of keen importance for promotional guarantee institutions.
+The European Association of Guarantee Institutions (AECM) and its members acknowledge the efforts of the institutions to transpose the international Basel Standards in a faithful manner, taking as far as possible European specificities into account.
+Following up on our comments on the Commission proposal published in February 2022 and in reaction to the publication of the draft Parliament report, we would like to emphasise a few points regarding the further legislative process that are of keen importance for promotional guarantee institutions.